Earthlore Explorations Gothic Dreams Historic Overview: Notre Dame de Paris

 Bibliography

-Cathedral Heart The Gothic Cathedral, Otto von Simson, Pantheon, NY (1956)
+The Gothic Cathedral The Gothic Cathedral, Otto von Simson, Pantheon, NY (1956)

-Cathedral Heart The Cathedral Builders, Jean Gimpel, Grove Press, NY (1961)
+The Cathedral Builders The Cathedral Builders, Jean Gimpel, Grove Press, NY (1961)

 Georges Duby, London (1981)

-Cathedral Heart The Gothic Cathedral, C. Wilson , Thames & Hudson (1990)
+The Gothic Cathedral The Gothic Cathedral, Christopher Wilson, Thames & Hudson (1990)

 Development & Production Credits